lue-bird/elm-language-server-rs/readme.md

 - reparse incrementally (somewhat easy to implement but somehow it's for me at least pretty much fast enough already without?
 More data points welcome)
 - switch to `position_encoding: Some(lsp_types::PositionEncodingKind::UTF8)`.
 This makes source edits and parsing easier and faster at the cost of compatibility with lsp clients below version 3.17.0.
 Is that acceptable? (leaning towards yes).
   Also validate if elm --report region column is UTF-8 or UTF-16 (seems to be UTF-16 strangely)
+- if memory consumptions turns out to be a problem, stop storing the source in memory and request full file content on each change (potentially only for dependencies).
+  This adds complexity and is slower so only if necessary.